Capturing Bugs

 Save and share

 Once you are satisfied with your annotations, click Save.
-The annotated screenshot replaces the original capture and is ready to share.
+The annotated screenshot replaces the original screenshot and is ready to share.

 Annotation toolbar with drawing tools, color picker, and undo/redo buttons